claudiajs/claudia-bot-builder/GETTING_STARTED.md

 7. You can then generate the page access token from Facebook.
 Copy that back to Claudia, and you're almost done.
 In a few moments, your bot will be live, and anyone on Facebook can talk to it.

+### Slack slash command configuration

+- Follow the instructions from [Slack API Docs](https://api.slack.com/) to set up an app with a slash command.
+- Use `--configure-slack-slash-command` when deploying with Claudia to configure the access tokens.
+- [Create a Slack Button](https://api.slack.com/docs/slack-button) so people can add your app to their channels.

 ### Telegram bot configuration

-For getting a Telegram bot access token - use their [BotFather](https://telegram.me/BotFather) bot for creating bots.
+- For getting a Telegram bot access token - use their [BotFather](https://telegram.me/BotFather) bot for creating bots.

-Use `--configure-telegram-bot` when deploying with Claudia to configure the access token in your bot.
+- Use `--configure-telegram-bot` when deploying with Claudia to configure the access token in your bot.

 ### Skype bot configuration